itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/3-project-tinyturtle/README.md

   </script>
 </body>
 ```
-Encourage students to open the library link in a seperate tab to explore the 50 line library.
+Encourage students to open the library link in a separate tab to explore the 50 line library.

 We are also going to need to give our Tiny Turtle a stage to move around on.
 We are going to do this using the canvas tag.